Yosef-Ali/Grocery-budget-app/README.md

 ### Reactjs,Tailwind css todo app

-- Add and edite tiems on a single input.
+- Add and edit items on a single input.
 - storing data on a Local storage.
 - applying conditional tailwind css on a component.